 Time and time again both clubs would lose the ball on the sidelines or just clear the ball for clearing the balls sake.
 There was very little fight to keep the ball as though it mattered, all a bit too casual.

-The poor signing for Houston, that’d be Bobby Boswell, all he did was look slow and clear the ball to nobody in particular.
+The poor signing for Houston, that’d be Bobby Boswell, all he did was look slow and clear the soccer ball to nobody in particular.
 What’s wrong with Craig Waibel?
 Why not keep him on the field.

 LA Galaxy Versus Colorado

 An odd and stupid penalty kick probably killed this game but for me it was again about the signings by these clubs.

 For Colorado it was the genius signing of Christian Gomez, and then for LA it was the poor but hopeful signing of Ruiz.
 I can’t believe they didn’t pay the big bucks for a forward who could get on the end of Beckham’s crosses and wasn’t past their prime or scoop up some talented young players like New England did.